-Reykjavik, Seattle’s sister city and the capital of Iceland, is situated in a picturesque bay surrounded by mountains.
+Reykjavik, the capital of Iceland, is situated in a picturesque bay surrounded by mountains.
 Located in the North Atlantic, just south of the Arctic Circle, Iceland is a wonderland of glaciers, waterfalls, hot springs, and volcanoes.
-Despite its name, Iceland has a mild climate which is attributed to the Gulf Stream encircling the island with its friendly warmth.
+Iceland has a mild climate which is attributed to the Gulf Stream encircling the island with its friendly warmth.

 With a population over of 120,000 people, Reykjavik is a bustling hub of commerce and government, industry and culture—a modern city with a high standard of living, home to approximately forty percent of Iceland’s population.